 The Obi 帯 (Belt).

-The colour of the belts being associated with specific ranks is something that was started by Kano, who initially used only 2 ranks:
+As for the colour (or colours) there is a lot more to talk about.
+We know that the colour of the belts being associated with specific ranks is something that was started by Kano, who initially used only 2 ranks:

 |Kanō devised his own system dividing trainees into two groups: “no grade” (mudansha) and “grade-holders” (yudansha).
 For yudansha, he created a system where the student could progress one step at a time from shodan (1-dan, to nidan (2-dan), sandan (3-dan) and so on.”